FlyingSaturn/hcounterbot/README.md

 # Programs

 - Stats based on a single comment
-- Stats based on multiple comments
+- Stats based on multiple comments (Rigorous testing for analyzing millions of files)
 - Looping